-- ◆ The symbol is also displayed when you have new SMS messages. - If new e-mail messages have been received, pressing the message key will display them in the E-mail list.
+- Please note - If new e-mail messages have been received, pressing the message key so will display them in the E-mail list.

-Using the handset, you can display the sender, date/time of receipt and the subject and message text (abbreviated if necessary) for each e-mail in the incoming e-mail list (> page 81).
+Using the handset, you can display the sender, date/time of receipt and the subject and message text (abbreviated if necessary) for each e-mail in the incoming e-mail list (→ page 81).

-The prerequisite for displaying the e-mail messages on the handset is that you have used the Web configurator to save the name of the POP3 server and your personal access data (account name, password) in the phone (→ page 156).
+The prerequisite for displaying the e-mail messages on the handset is that you have used the Web configurator to save the name of the POP3 server and your personal access data (account name, password) in the phone (\rightarrow page 156).